Security framework for quantum key distribution with imperfect sources: METHODS

 \subsection{Weak coherent sources}

-Our security \blue{proof} can also be applied when the users emit intensity-modulated phase-randomized weak coherent pulses, rather than single photons.
-In this case\blue{, assuming ideal intensity modulation and phase randomization,} the emitted signals can be regarded as a statistical mixture of photon-number states, and our proof is directly applicable to obtain a bound on the number of phase errors within the single-photon events.
+Our security {proof} can also be applied when the users emit intensity-modulated phase-randomized weak coherent pulses, rather than single photons.
+In this case{, assuming ideal intensity modulation and phase randomization,} the emitted signals can be regarded as a statistical mixture of photon-number states, and our proof is directly applicable to obtain a bound on the number of phase errors within the single-photon events.
 The quantities needed to evaluate this bound are not directly observable, since the users do not know which events correspond to single photons.
 Nevertheless, one can simply obtain bounds for these quantities using the decoy-state method \cite{hwangQuantumKey2003,loDecoyState2005,wangBeatingPhotonNumberSplitting2005}.

-\blue{For decoy-state QKD protocols, our security proof can directly incorporate general imperfections and side-channels in the bit-and-basis encoder, which addresses a major practical security concern.
-For scenarios with imperfect intensity modulation and/or imperfect phase randomization, additional considerations are needed since the emitted signals may no longer be perfectly described as a statistical mixture of photon-number states independent of the intensity choice.
+{For decoy-state QKD protocols, our security proof can directly incorporate general imperfections and side-channels in the bit-and-basis encoder, which addresses a major practical security concern. {Our proof can also straightforwardly incorporate fluctuations in the intensity modulation, since in their presence the emitted states can still be regarded as a mixture of photon-number states.} For scenarios with imperfect intensity modulation {(beyond simple fluctuations)} and/or imperfect phase randomization, additional considerations are needed since the emitted signals may no longer be perfectly described as a statistical mixture of photon-number states independent of the intensity choice.
 As explained in the Supplementary Information, the techniques introduced in our work could find applications in incorporating such decoy imperfections into security proofs while considering the finite-key regime and general attacks.
-This represents a promising research avenue, since previous works addressing such imperfections \cite{tamakiDecoystateQuantum2016,zapateroSecurityQuantum2021,sixtoSecurityDecoystate2022,curras-lorenzoSecurityQuantum2023,naharImperfectPhaseRandomisation2023,sixtoSecretKey2023} have considered the asymptotic regime and/or collective attacks.}
+This represents a promising research avenue, since previous works addressing such imperfections \cite{tamakiDecoystateQuantum2016,zapateroSecurityQuantum2021,sixtoSecurityDecoystate2022,curras-lorenzoSecurityQuantum2023,naharImperfectPhase2023,sixtoSecretKey2023,sixtoQuantumKey2025} have considered the asymptotic regime and/or collective attacks.}